|MP 2.04.86||Genetic Testing for Duchenne and Becker Muscular Dystrophy|

 Specific contract language must be reviewed and considered when determining coverage for testing.
 In some cases, coverage for testing the index case may be available through the contract that covers the at-risk individual who will benefit from knowing the results of genetic test.

-This policy was created in February 2013, with a review of the literature through MEDLINE as of January 3, 2013.
+This policy was created in March 2013, with a review of the literature through MEDLINE most recently through January 29, 2014.

 Analytic validity (refers to the technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent)